How Does Ageing Affect Your Eyelashes?

 Reasons for thinning of eyelashes

 If you think you are not old enough to experience thinning lashes, there are a few other reasons your eyelashes could be thinning.
 Constant rubbing of your eyes can cause thinning of lashes.
 This is common in women who use eyeliner, mascara, or other eye makeup.
 When you rub to remove makeup, you are irritating lashes and lids.
-Another common reason for falling lashes has eye irritants.
+Another common reason for falling lashes is eye irritants.
 Constant rubbing of lashes may irritate follicles.
-Also, there could be other reasons as well, which include taking certain medications, family heredity, and certain medical conditions.
+Additionally, other factors may contribute, including certain medications, family heredity, and specific medical conditions.
 For any major concerns, you should speak to your doctor.

 What can you do about it?

 Fortunately, numerous options help you give the appearance of longer lashes.
 So, you don’t have to live with thin or short eyelashes.
 Some remedies can help you achieve a beautiful set of eyelashes.
-Most of them are temporary fixes, and you feel confident again and possibly fool everyone around you.
+Most of them are temporary fixes, and you feel confident again, possibly fooling everyone around you.
 Whatever method you pick, give your lashes the time to breathe.

 • Makeup – Many women turn to makeup, most commonly mascara with lash extending qualities or thickening formulations.
 If you choose to improve the appearance of your lashes with the mascara trick, replace your mascara bottle every three months to avoid infection.